 Douglas County Master Gardeners provide useful information to help your gardening efforts all year long.
 Through the Douglas County Extension Office, trained volunteers are available to answer horticulture questions about vegetable gardening, flowers, trees, shrubs, lawns, pruning, watering, plant disease and diagnosis, insect problems, composting, and environmental concerns.

-Douglas County Master Gardeners are also available to give talks to community groups on a variety of gardening topics.
-We are available to speak on flower or vegetable gardening, landscaping, xeriscaping, houseplant care, turf management, insect and weed control, and other home horticulture subjects.
+Douglas County Master Gardeners are available to give webinar talks to community groups on a variety of gardening topics.
+We are available to speak on flower or vegetable gardening, landscaping, xeriscaping, houseplant care, turf management, insect and weed control, and other home horticulture subjects with particular emphasis on Douglas County–Where ever you are, we’re local!
 The materials contained in presentations are the most up-to-date, research-based information from Colorado State University.
-Local Douglas County climate and garden conditions are also targeted.
+Contact us to schedule a talk!

 Become a Master Gardener

 If you are a Douglas County resident interested in gardening, educational outreach, and volunteering this program may be a great fit for you!
-See details below and contact Katie Dunker or Andie Wommack at the CSU Extension Office if you have further questions.
-Our office hours are 8:30 a.m. to 12:30 p.m. and 1:30 p.m. to 5:00 p.m., Monday through Friday.
+Applications for 2024 will open in the fall of 2023.

 Colorado Gardener Certificate Student

 Students who are accepted into the Colorado Master Gardener program and complete the required volunteer commitment, become Colorado Master Gardeners.
 The title Colorado Master Gardener is a registered service mark of Colorado State University Extension.
 It is used to identify volunteers serving in official CSU Extension activities.
-It may not be used to infer credentials, imply endorsement of a private business, or used on marketing materials of a business.
+It may not be used to imply credentials or endorsement of a private business, nor be used on marketing materials of a business.
 Students who choose the Colorado Gardener Certificate option will not become Colorado Master Gardeners upon completion of the training.

 Colorado Master Gardener Volunteers and Colorado Gardener Certificate students both receive the Colorado Gardener Certificate, which may be displayed in a place of business and used in business marketing.